 The game also provides some genuine equity.
 There are no gross motor skill imbalances, less developmental stage related imbalances and there are few imposed rules (depending on setting).

 It really creates the kind of safety that opens up learning and development in a way that is quite magical to witness.

-Given that screen time often gets particularly bad press, its been great to see just how valuable a tool, online learning can be.
-We still strive for balance, and I remain conscious of how much more time I would like us to have outdoors, but when I see the strengths this form of play also offers, it makes it more comfortable for me to trust the process of this form of self directed learning online.
+Given that screen time often gets such bad press, its been great to see just how valuable a tool, online learning can be.
+We still strive for balance, and I remain conscious of how much more time I would like us to have outdoors, but when I see the strengths this form of play also offers, it makes it more comfortable for me to also trust the value this form of self directed learning online offers.

 The Facebook Page supporting this blog is : https://www.facebook.com/ChangingTheNarrativeAboutAutismAndPDA/